sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/kubernetes.md

 Read [Monitoring Kubernetes, part 4: the Sensu native approach][3] to learn more about monitoring Kubernetes with the sidecar pattern.
 Our whitepaper [Monitoring Kubernetes: the sidecar pattern][4] includes a tutorial for getting started with sidecars.

-Run Sensu from outside of Kubernetes.
-If you monitor from within Kubernetes and Kubernetes fails, your monitoring will fail too.

-## Use Sensu with Prometheus to monitor Kubernetes
+## Use the Sensu catalog of Kubernetes health and metrics checks

+### Kubelet host metrics collection

 Prometheus can collect and analyze data on your Kubernetes deployment, but the data model is constrained: data must be represented as a measurement and can lack context as a result, and exporters provide only summarized data and scrape only periodically.
 Use Sensu with Prometheus to get a complete picture of your Kubernetes deployment.

-Advantages of using Sensu along with Prometheus to monitor Kubernetes include:

-- Comprehensive service health monitoring with Sensu checks in addition to the Prometheus telemetry-based metrics.
-- Workflow automation that allows you to take action and helps eliminate repetitive work in response to monitoring alerts.
-Sensu’s observability event pipeline provides powerful and extensible solutions for automating workflows, including context collection, automated remediation, and automated node or endpoint registration.
-- Flexible options for data collection.
-Sensu allows you to collect monitoring data in many ways, including Prometheus endpoint scraping, service checks, and first-class APIs.
-- Secure data transport.
-Sensu's standard cryptography model allows a single agent to collect and securely transmit data over complex networks without compromising firewalls.

-Here's how it works:

-- The Sensu agent performs service health checks, which generate observability event data, and collects telemetry data from sources that include Prometheus endpoints.
-- The Sensu agent provides a secure pub-sub transport to transmit event and telemetry data to the Sensu backend, traversing complex network topologies without compromising firewalls.
-- The Sensu backend provides a horizontally scalable observability data processing solution that extends beyond alerts to processing data via event handlers, routing metrics to your preferred datastore, triggering automated remediation actions, and creating and resolving tickets.

-## Use the Sensu catalog Kubernetes monitors

-### Kubelet host metrics collection

-Use Sensu's Kubernetes [kubelet host metrics collection][10] monitor to collect host metrics, including for [kubelet][20] hosts, with the [Prometheus Node Exporter][11].
+Sensu's [kubelet host metrics collection][10] monitor allows you to collect host metrics, including for [kubelet][20] hosts, with the [Prometheus Node Exporter][11].

-This monitor collects metrics but does not provide alerts and requires Prometheus Node Exporter.
+The Sensu kubelet host metrics collection collects metrics but does not provide alerts and requires Prometheus Node Exporter.

 Learn more about using Sensu with Prometheus to monitor Kubernetes in [Monitoring Kubernetes + Docker, part 3: Sensu + Prometheus][5].

 ### Kubelet monitor